-Abstract Although most of existing measurement mechanisms for overlay networks employ the full-mesh measurement, the increase in the measurement overhead and the degradation of the measurement accuracy due to path overlapping become a serious problem.
-In this report, we propose statistical processing methods of measurement results to improve estimation accuracy of spatial composition-based measurement method for packet loss ratio.
+In this paper, we propose statistical processing methods of measurement results to improve estimation accuracy of spatial composition-based measurement method for packet loss ratio.
 We introduce a statistical test for measurement results to exclude outliers from spatial composition.
 We also propose some statistical indexes for determining whether we should discard the measurement results and reconduct the measurement.
-From the evaluation results we find that the proposed methods can decrease the estimation error of the spatial composition of packet loss ratio by 36% and 23%, respectively.
+We evaluate the performance of the proposed method by using measurement results obtained on PlanetLab environment.
+From the evaluation results we find that proposed two methods can decrease the estimation error of the spatial composition of packet loss ratio by 36% and 23%, respectively.

-Key words Overlay network, Network measurement, Spatial composition, Packet loss ratio, Measurement accuracy
+Keywords-Overlay network, network measurement, spatial composition, packet loss ratio, measurement accuracy